 All data is taken from the Triton Plus app.
 Precise reentry data is missing only for two single-day tournaments: Event #21 ($25K Short Deck) and Event #19 ($30K Bounty Quatro Turbo), but this doesn't significantly impact the overall statistics.

-Pennsylvania is one of the few U.S. states where online poker is fully legal.
-The legislation was...
+New Jersey is one of the few U.S. states where online poker is fully legal and regulated, with li...